rinalds98/expense-tracker/README.md

 - ## Modules
     - OS Module - To clear the screen after specific actions done by the user to keep the terminal clean and tidy.
-    - Time Module - To keep track of time to be able to have income / expense entries witha  time stamp.
+    - Date Time Module - To keep track of time to be able to have income / expense entries witha  time stamp.
+    - Time Module - To slow down the program after specific actions taken, so the user can see what is happening.
     - Termcolor Module - To add color and visual design to the terminal
     - Gspread Module and google.oauth2.service_account - To be able to access spreadsheet from google spreadsheet.